syonip/svelte-cordova-template/README.md

 cordova platform add android/ios
 ```

-## Serve the app in dev mode with hot reload
+## Develop on your device with hot reload

 Back in the root folder:
 ```bash